MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 ## Update policy is initiated following ingestion

-Update policies take effect when data is ingested or moved to a source table, or extents are created in a source table, using any of the following commands:
+Update policies take effect when data is ingested or moved to a source table, or extents are created in a source table.
+These actions can be done using any of the following commands:

 * [.ingest (pull)](../management/data-ingestion/ingest-from-storage.md)
 * [.ingest (inline)](../management/data-ingestion/ingest-inline.md)